Emmanouel1337/software-assessment-3/README.md

 This PWA prototype integrates the HowLongToBeatAPI with the Steam API to gather interesting information about the games a user has on their profile.

 It gathers the information from HowLongToBeat and compares it with the information gathered from the SteamAPI when given a users SteamID.

+Due to the scope of the project, many ideas that I wanted to implement had to be cut out.
+Some of these include a search function, a specific settings for completion via achievements, live functionality and a functional backlog system.

 ## Installation

-Firstly, you need to follow the steps in the HowLongToBeat API's README.md to download the required packages:
+Firstly, you need to follow the steps in the HowLongToBeat API's README.md to download the required packages, this would include running this command in terminal:

+pip install howlongtobeatpy

-And then you need to run in terminal:
+And then you need to run in terminal to download flask:

 pip install flask